 Ingredients

-I prefer to keep this recipe super simple with the least ingredients.
+I prefer to keep this recipe as simple as possible, using the fewest ingredients.

-Besan: There is fine and coarse besan flour available at Indian grocery stores.
-The coarse besan might be labelled as Ladoo Besan.
+Besan: Fine and coarse besan flour is available at Indian grocery stores.
+The coarse besan might be labeled as Ladoo Besan.
 I use the Ladoo Besan.
 It adds a slight crunch with the coarse flour.

-You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
+You can also use regular fine besan, which gives a melt-in-the-mouth texture.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

-Sugar: Use powdered sugar for this ladoo.
-If you have granulated sugar, pulse it in a grinder few times to powder it.
+Sugar: Use powdered sugar for this ladoo, also called confectioners’ sugar.
+If you have granulated sugar, pulse it in a grinder a few times to powder it.
 You can also use fine caster sugar in place of powdered sugar.

-Ground Cardamom: This is powdered green cardamom.
-If you have whole green cardamom pods, you can ground them using a spice grinder.
+Ground Cardamom: This is green cardamom powder.
+If you have whole green cardamom pods, you can grind them using a spice grinder.
 It is okay to grind them along with the sugar as well.

 Optional add-ons:

-- Sooji/Rava - As I mentioned above, some like to add a little sooji to get a crunch to the ladoos.
+- Sooji/Rava – As I mentioned above, some like to add a little sooji to give the ladoos a crunch.

-- Chopped Roasted Nuts - You can add chopped roasted nuts along with the sugar just before binding the ladoo.
-This is a great way to increase the nutrition.
-You can also top each ladoo with sliced pistachios or cashew to make it look prettier.
-If you don't have roasted nuts, you can saute in ghee for a minute to roast them.
+- Chopped Roasted Nuts – You can add chopped roasted nuts along with the sugar just before binding the ladoo.
+This is a great way to increase nutrition.
+You can also top each ladoo with sliced pistachios or cashews to make it look prettier.
+If you don’t have roasted nuts, you can saute them in ghee for a minute.

 Tips to make Perfect Ladoo

-- Roast the besan well on low flame in a heavy bottom pan.
+Roast the besan well on a low flame in a heavy-bottomed pan.
 This is the most important thing to make good besan ladoo.
-If you don't roast the besan well, the ladoos will have a raw taste.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+If you don’t roast the besan well, the ladoos will have a raw taste.
+See the step-by-step instructions for this recipe to see how the texture of the besan changes as it cooks.

-- Make sure to not over roast the besan, else it can burn.
-You really have to keep stirring and watching the besan while making these ladoo.
-It only takes a minute for the besan from being perfectly cooked to burning, so be careful at the final stages.
+Make sure not to over-roast the besan, or else it can burn.
+You have to keep stirring and watching the besan while making these ladoo.
+It only takes a minute for the besan to go from being perfectly cooked to burning, so be careful in the final stages.

-- Cool the roasted besan completely before adding sugar.
+Cool the roasted besan completely before adding sugar.
 It will take about 15-20 minutes to cool.
-This is required, so the sugar does not melt and make it difficult to bind the ladoos.
+This is required so the sugar does not melt, which would make it difficult to bind the ladoos.

-- If making it for toddlers, you can skip adding nuts inside the ladoo or ground them before adding.
+If making it for toddlers, you can skip adding nuts inside the ladoo or grind them before adding.

 Common Questions

-There is fine and coarse besan flour available at Indian grocery stores.
-The coarse besan might be labelled as Ladoo Besan.
+Fine and coarse besan flour are available at Indian grocery stores.
+The coarse besan might be labeled as Ladoo Besan.
 I use the Ladoo Besan.
 It adds a slight crunch with the coarse flour.

-You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
+You can also use regular fine besan, which gives a melt-in-the-mouth texture.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

-I have included the approximate time it will take to roast the besan.
-But you will also be able to tell from the golden color of the besan and the aroma about when it is cooked.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+I have included the approximate time required to roast the besan.
+But you will also be able to tell from the golden color of the besan and the aroma when it is cooked.
+See the step-by-step instructions for this recipe to see how the texture of the besan changes as it cooks.

 Let the roasted besan cool down completely before adding powdered sugar.
-If the besan is hot, the sugar melts and loosens the mixture making it difficult to bind.
-If you are unable to make the balls because the dough is too soft, you can keep it in the refrigerator for 10 minutes, and try again.
+If the besan is hot, the sugar melts and loosens the mixture, making it difficult to bind.
+If you are unable to make the balls because the dough is too soft, you can refrigerate it for 10 minutes and try again.

-Store the ladoo in an air tight container in a single layer.
-They stay good up to a month.
+Store the ladoo in an airtight container in a single layer.
+They stay suitable for up to a month.
 You can refrigerate them, but it is not required.
-If you do refrigerate, then take out of the refrigerator 1-2 hours before you want to enjoy!
+If you do refrigerate, then take them out of the refrigerator 1-2 hours before you want to enjoy!

 Ingredients